The Greenlight Debit Card is a prepaid debit card designed for teens, providing an easy and secure way for them to manage their own spending.

 - A valid debit card or bank account

 I really like Greenlight despite its limitations.
 Before parents sign up, however, they need to read over all the fine print and purchase and withdrawal rules so they know what they’re dealing with.

 I also recommend playing around with the app and learning how it works so kids aren’t left in a situation where they can’t access their money when they need it.

 With all this being said, Greenlight is best for:

-- Parents who want to be notified each time their kid make a purchase
+- Parents who want to be notified each time their kid makes a purchase.

 The Bottom Line – Greenlight Debit Card Review